nesi/agdr-validator/README.md

 ### Run validator on input spreadsheet
 example1:

-`agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx`
+`agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v -p AGDR99999`

+- the `-v` option is required in order to perform validation, or else validation is skipped
+  - using `-vv` will increase **validation** verbosity.
+By default, only errors are displayed. `-vv` will also display warnings and informational messages, for instance if optional links between nodes are not set.
+  - the report will be written to a file based on the project code and the current date.
+Use the `--stdout` flag to display the validation report in the terminal instead.
-- output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created
+- output will be appended to `AGDR99999_validation_report_YYYY-MM-DD.txt` by default with YYYY-MM-DD being the date when the output was created, and `AGDR99999` being the project code specified by the `-p` flag.
+This should always be specified when doing TSV generation as it specifies the project the metadata is associated with.
-- you may specify a desired output filename with -o
+- flags may be specified in any order
-- the version of the validator is displayed.
-Any issue with the validator, please report the version number
+- the version of the validator will always be displayed.
+Any issue with the validator, please report the version number.
+If `--version` is specified, the validator will display the version number and exit.

 example2:
-`agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx`
+`agdrvalidator -t -p AGDR00051 -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v`
 - as well as being validated, TSV files will be created for the program TAONGA and project AGDR00051

 ```
-agdrvalidator -h
+$ agdrvalidator --help
-usage: agdrvalidator [-h] -s SPREADSHEET [-o OUTPUT] [-p PROJECT] [-t]
+usage: agdrvalidator [-h] -s SPREADSHEET [-o] [-p PROJECT] [-r PROGRAM] [-t] [-l LOGLEVEL] [-v] [--version]

-Generate validation report for AGDR metadata ingest
+Generate validation report for AGDR metadata spreadsheet and/or TSV files for metadata ingest

 options:
   -h, --help            show this help message and exit
   -s SPREADSHEET, --spreadsheet SPREADSHEET
                         path to excel input file containing metadata
-  -o OUTPUT, --output OUTPUT
-                        path to output file for validation report
+  -o, --stdout          write validation report to stdout, otherwise a filename will be generated based on the project code and date of report generation
   -p PROJECT, --project PROJECT
-                        Project code, e.g. AGDRXXXXX, required for TSV output
+                        Project code, e.g. AGDRXXXXX, required for TSV output.
+If unspecified, project code will default to AGDR99999.
   -r PROGRAM, --program PROGRAM
                         Program name, required for TSV output.
 If unspecified, program name will default to TAONGA
-  -t, --tsv             include this flag to convert spreadsheet to TSV output for
+  -t, --tsv             include this flag to convert spreadsheet to TSV output for Gen3 ingest
-                        Gen3 ingest
+  -l LOGLEVEL, --loglevel LOGLEVEL
+                        verbosity level, for debugging.
+Default is 0, highest is 3
+  -v, --validate        validate the input file. -v will generate a report with all detected errors; -vv will generate a report with all detected errors and warnings.
+Default is 0.
-  -v, --version         show program's version number and exit
+  --version             show program's version number and exit
 ```

 #### Version Number of the Validator